The Grange By the Sea, England

 Retreating in the deeper sense

 The UK sister to Skyros holistic holidays in Greece, The Grange by the Sea on the Isle of Wight is a characterful Georgian house with lovely, lush mature gardens where creative and healthy weekend retreats take place on set dates throughout the year.
 You can also come and stay on a B&B basis (when children are welcome) and enjoy treatments, use of the sauna, local walks and one to one sessions in yoga, tai chi, writing, painting and life coaching.
-Nearby you’ll find sandy beaches and costal paths, and the quaint historical village of Old Shanklin.
+Nearby you’ll find sandy beaches and coastal paths, and the quaint historical village of Old Shanklin.

 The versatility of being able to come with your loved ones on a B&B basis or join a weekend course means you can devise a retreat to suit your needs – and bring your family if you want to.